mandeep-rana/colx585_group6/milestone_2/Project_Proposal.md

  - This project will use `Automatic Speech Recognition(ASR)` with Wav2Vec2 on Spanish Audio and convert it to English text.
  - Our plan is to utilize a fine tuned XLSR-Wav2Vec2 Multilingual model using `Huggingface Transformer`, input the Spanish audio dataset from `openslr.org` or `commonvoice.mozilla.org`.
 The overall model architecture will be pipeline based, where audio input will first be converted into Spanish text using XLSR-Wav2Vec2.
 Then we will use this text output from XLSR as an input for an MT model, which will translate the Spanish text to English text-based translation.

 The overall goal still holds true from Milestone 1.
-The team is building a machine learning model for translating for either of  Estonian, Czech and Portuguese audio( depending on best WER)  into English text.
+The team is building a machine learning model for translating for either of  Estonian, Czech and Portuguese audio( depending on lowest WER amongst them)  into English text.

 ![](./img/flow.PNG)